nl-portal/nl-portal-frontend-template/README.md

 # nl-portal-implementation

-`nl-portal-implementation` is a package aimed at providing a configurable portal implementation for municipalities.
+`nl-portal-implementation` provides a configurable portal implementation for municipalities.

 The implementation is built up of reusable components that fit the specifications